-Salt Lake City, please discontinue this environmental injustice.
+Good Salt Lake City, please consider discontinuing this watershed injustice.

 801-535-7600 council.comments@slcgov.com